Industrial Rope Access

 Reasonably fit, with good hand-eye coordination, hearing, and eyesight (with or without glasses)

 Flexible with working hours, as evening, weekend and on call is sometimes required

 Find an employer

 The first step of the process is to find an employer.
-If you’re already working in the cranes industry you can approach your employer.
-If you are looking to begin your journey in the Cranes Industry you can contact Cranes businesses directly or you can use services like Seek or TradeMe.
+If you’re already working in the industrial rope access industry you can approach your employer.
+If you are looking to begin your journey in the industrial rope access industry you can contact industrial rope access businesses directly or you can use services like Seek or TradeMe.